AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 And we're done!
 This is a pretty standard finite state machine implementation, and you can easily extend this to any other language you want.

-{% include linkedHeading.html heading="More Finite State Machine Examples" level=2 %}
+## More Finite State Machine Examples

 As I mentioned earlier, this was a pretty trivial use case for finite state machines.
 In fact, you don't really need the finite state design pattern to solve this particular problem.
 However, because the problem itself is so simple—a lightbulb that simply changes from one state to another—I felt it was a perfect way to introduce FSMs without overcomplicating things.
 That said, I'd like to briefly mention two situations where you may want to use a finite state machine: